Bedding Ceremony Stories: The Strange, Symbolic Heart of Medieval Marriage

 Furthermore, popular culture has played a significant role in mythologizing these events.
 In Geoffrey Chaucer’s The Canterbury Tales, and later in Shakespeare’s comedies, the bedding ceremony became a rich site for humor and innuendo.
 These literary portrayals, while entertaining, have often blurred the lines between reality and fiction.

-If you’re curious about which parts of history are fact versus fiction, check out our article on medieval sleeping customs, which dives deeper into bedtime traditions from various classes and cultures.
+If you’re curious about which parts of history are fact versus fiction, check out our journey through bedding rituals over time which dives deeper into traditions across eras and cultures.

 Historical bedding ceremony stories often blend fact and fiction in medieval narratives